Kuxry/Tsukuba-Cycle/README.md

 4. **Human Flow Data**: Additional variables, such as human flow within a 500-meter mesh, were included by ZHENG to enrich the explanatory power of the model.

-5. **Reanalysis with XGBoost**: Li-san reanalyzed the dataset using XGBoost, improving the prediction accuracy by better capturing nonlinear relationships between the explanatory variables.
+5. **Reanalysis with XGBoost**: Li reanalyzed the dataset using XGBoost, improving the prediction accuracy by better capturing nonlinear relationships between the explanatory variables.

-6. **Transformer Model Construction**: Li-san also worked on building a Transformer-based model as one of the candidate models to further improve the predictive power.
+6. **Transformer Model Construction**: Li also worked on building a Transformer-based model as one of the candidate models to further improve the predictive power.

 #### Data Processing and Application